hash-bang/Gander/README.md

 _Gander is still under major development - use at your own risk_

-A picture gallery system that just works.
+A picture gallery system that works without requiring anything other than some media to show.

 No databases, no screwing about with config.
 Put files in a directory and open the browser.